kuznic/Eynsuree/README.md

 # Eynsuree
-This is web application built as part of the interview process for a Stitch Engineer.
+This is a concept web application that integrates to Stitch

 The App has also been deployed to Heroku and can be accessed at